Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

 - Add lunar months description form with menu in tools.
-- Add export and print lunar months data.
+- Add print lunar months data.
 - Add dark theme for month view.
 - Add a different tray icon to indicate if shabat or a celebration shabat day is running.
 - Add user reminders for solar and lunar anniversary of birth.